Microblading Encyclopedia

 How does microblading compare to other brow enhancement options?
 Here's a quick breakdown:

-For a deeper comparison, read our microblading vs lamination vs tinting guide and use our interactive comparison tool.
+For a deeper comparison, read my microblading vs lamination vs tinting guide and use my interactive comparison tool.
+If you're weighing microblading against a traditional eyebrow tattoo specifically, my microblading vs eyebrow tattoo breakdown walks through exactly how they differ.

 5. Who Is Microblading For?

 Microblading is ideal for people who want natural-looking brow enhancement.
 You might be a great candidate if you have sparse brows, over-plucked brows, brow gaps, or simply want to simplify your morning routine.
-Check our candidate checklist.
+Check my candidate checklist, or take my 60-second candidacy quiz to see if you're a fit.

 Microblading may not be suitable if you are pregnant, breastfeeding, have certain skin conditions (like active eczema in the brow area), or are on blood-thinning medications.
 I always discuss medical history during the consultation.